Hey Medicare Nation!

 If I can answer it in one email – I will personally answer you!

-If your question requires research or additional contact with you, I do offer to consult if you would like me to assist you in that manner.
+If your question requires research or additional contact with you, I do offer consulting if you would like me to assist you in that manner.

 Want to hear a topic on Medicare Nation?
 A special guest?
 Let me know and I’ll do my best to get them on the show!